 Does your troop have Scouts who have gotten to a point where they are no longer interested in Merit Badges?
-Working on Camp Staff may be just the thing to re-energize their interest.
+Working on Camp Staff may be just the thing to reenergize their interest.
 Spend a summer among friends, helping other scouts work their way through the program, and earn a paycheck.
-Anyone who is interested should contact Alex Fleck at the council service center at 717-667-9236 or alexandra.fleck@scouting.org.
+Anyone who is interested should contact Matt Siekman at the council service center at 717-667-9236 or matthew.siekman@scouting.org.